 Can I Microwave the Sweet Potatoes?

 If you are short on time, or if it is in the heat of summer and you don’t want to turn on the oven, a microwave is a good alternative.
 The outer skin doesn’t get as crispy, so it can be a bit harder to hold up under the pork, but the flavor is just as good as if you had oven-roasted the potatoes before loading with pulled pork.
 A stuffed sweet potato doesn’t have to be complicated, so if microwaving is easier – that’s the way to go!
+You can also cook your sweet potatoes in the slow cooker, this is another easy way to prepare them ahead of time.

 What is the Best BBQ Sauce for Pulled Pork?